dbarnas/Biometry/Lectures/Section3/Class_18.md

   - so use either for your statistics unless p value is actually significant with one and insignificant with another, in which case use G

 **Tests of Independence / Contingency Tables**
-- one more dimention to a goodness of fit test
+- one more dimension to a goodness of fit test
 - design:
   - >= 2 categories crossed with >= 2 other categories
 - observed frequencies (counts) entered into each cell